shailoh/Hacking_P2.2_2019/read_me_folder/Read_Me_Robbin.md

 Still, I think that for my minor in the third year I won’t choose hacking.
 Some parts of it, like described in the rest of this read-me file, I surely will take with me, because I found them super interesting and informative.
 Overall, I think my mind doesn’t work the way it should to become a proper hacker.
 I enjoyed parts of this project, but I found that while I was working on our assignments, I wasn’t really enjoying myself the way I am while working on something of my own major.
 In the big group (not my own small group) I found myself listening to the conversations that were going on, while I wasn’t eager to join the conversations and for me that’s a clear pointer that this isn’t the right thing for me to do in the future.

-# A list of quotes / words / references I find interesting regarding to hacking:#
+# A list of quotes / words / references I find interesting regarding to hacking #

 “Hacken is het vinden van toepassingen die niet door de maker van het middel bedoeld zijn” = hacking is finding applications that are not intended by the creator of the appliance. https://nl.wikipedia.org/wiki/Hacken